env3d-lessons/linux-bash-scripting/README.md

 # Notes

-1. Use the -P option of grep if you want to use the standard regex that you learned last week. i.e.
+1. Use the -P option of grep if you want to use the standard regex (you will learn this soon). i.e.

 ![grep -P](images/image6.png)